Introduction: DIY Professional 18650 Battery Pack

 Spot Welding :

 The reason we spot weld, because it is securely join the cells together without adding much heat to them.There are two grades of spot welders currently available in the market: hobby grade and professional grade.
-A descent hobby grade Spot welder costs around $200 to $300, where as a good professional grade may costs around ten times more.So I will suggest to buy a hobby grade spot welder from any online store like : Banggood, Aliexpress or eBay.I am using the SUNKKO 709A 1.9kw Spot Welder from Banggood.
+A decent hobby grade Spot welder costs around $200 to $300, where as a good professional grade may costs around ten times more.So I will suggest to buy a hobby grade spot welder from any online store like : Banggood, Aliexpress or eBay.I am using the SUNKKO 709A 1.9kw Spot Welder from Banggood.

 Step 5: Check the Cell Voltage